RafaelC457ro/erc20-upgradeable-merkle-tree/README.md

 ## How I solved?

-I've used the package [@openzeppelin/merkle-tree](https://github.com/OpenZeppelin/merkle-tree) to generate the merkle tree and verify the proofs.
+I've used the package [@openzeppelin/merkle-tree](https://github.com/OpenZeppelin/merkle-tree) to generate the merkle tree and verify the proofs. ie:

 ```typescript
 import { StandardMerkleTree } from "@openzeppelin/merkle-tree";